mikesynan/michaelsynan.net/content/articles/linux-crypto.md

 ---
-title: My Second Blog Post
+title: Programming
-description: Learning how to use @nuxt/content to create a blog bloop
+description: Building this website with Nuxt and Netlify.
 img: /first-blog-post.jpg
-alt: my second blog post
+alt: my third blog post
 ---

-Fleet week
+***this is a bold thing***
 Welcome to my first blog post using content module Welcome to my first blog post using content module Welcome to my first blog post using content module